tq-bit/ville-de-cuisines/readme.md

 While developing, I fell in love with AppWrite's simplicity.
 If you're reading this: You guys did a fantastic job taking away the headache of API and DB maintenance.

+* [Tsvetomira Dichevska](https://www.linkedin.com/in/tsvetomira-dichevska/) thank you for creating my Logo and help me figure out this idea
 * [Vincent](https://dev.to/gewenyu99) - thank you for helping me to underand how to use indexes properly.
 * [Othneildrew's Best-README-Template](https://github.com/othneildrew/Best-README-Template) which was used to write this template
 * [Heroicons](https://heroicons.com/) which are used throughout the application